mchen6/countinghouse/README.md

 Command line options
 --------------------
 * --debug               Enable debug option.
 In this case morgan logging on console would be activated.
-* --dbPath <path>     Specify the device database location.
+* --localDBPath <path>  Specify the device database location.
 If not specified, CDIF will read the local one under its install directory.
 Note that <path> should not start with tilde symbol, CDIF won't expand it.
 CDIF uses a small device database to persistent device's UUID across framework restart.
 The device UUID is generated and persistent into a SQLite database, it is mapped to the device's virtual hardware address, which is specified by device object itself
 * --allowDiscover       Enable discover route, if not specified, cdif would automatically call module's discover interface on startup
 * --heapDump            Enable heap profiling
 * --wsServer            Create WebSocket server on startup
 * --sioServer           Create Socket.IO server on startup
 * --loadModule <path>   Load a local device driver module from <path>.
 If this option is enabled, all device database access will be disabled
 * --verifyModule        Enable the functionality to verify a module when receiving a verify-module request on framework's REST interface, see description of ```verify-module``` API below
 * --allowSimpleType     Enable simple type definition in ```dataType``` keyword.
 When we assume also web services must have object type, simple type would be still useful for IoT devices

 Summary of framework API interface:
 -----------------------------------